ankitadhandha/sph_doc/$_02-core-12-rest-prov.rst

    "Creation", "when a USDA_fid or NFP_id first appeared" "Deprecation", "when a USDA_fid or NFP_id is no longer active"

-Variation: Return Cross References (XRefs)
+Variation: Return Cross References <xrefs>
 """"""""""""""""""""""""""""""""""""""""""

 .. csv-table::